dandamudi85/Gomoku-Game/README.md

 The Java program also records the winning history (how many X wins and how many O wins).
 The winning history is saved into a file.
 Whenever the game starts, the history will be loaded.
 There is a Reset button to reset the history (X wins = 0 and O wins = 0).
 There is also a Quit button to allow the users to quit the game.
 GUI example looks like:

 ![image](https://user-images.githubusercontent.com/22154838/180505753-3bb343a8-4535-4d95-9170-26d54d422b60.png)

-Worked on this as part of Chandu's request to work on his Assignment, HOMEWORK 3